adar2378/pin_code_fields/README.md

 - Autofocus option
 - Otp-code pasting from clipboard
 - iOS autofill support
+- Error animation.
+Currently have shake animation only.
+Watch the example app for how to integrate.
 - Get currently typed text and use your condition to validate it. (for example: if (currentText.length != 6 || currentText != "your desired code"))

 ## Properties 🔖